occopus/docs/sphinx/source/user/createinfra.rst

 #. ``contextualisation`` Optional.
 Contains contextualisation information for the node to be instantiated.
 Possible attributes are defined in the :ref:`Contextualisation section <userdefinitioncontextualisationsection>`.

 #. ``config_management`` Optional.
 Describes the configuration manager to be used and its required parameters.
-Currently, only chef is supported.
+Currently, chef and puppet are supported.
 Possible attributes are defined in the :ref:`Config management section <userdefinitionconfigmanagementsection>`.

 #. ``health_check`` Optional.
 Can be specified if health of the node can be monitored.
 Default is ping to check network access.
 Possible attributes are defined in the :ref:`Health check section <userdefinitionhealthchecksection>`.